labd/go-commercelayer-sdk/api/docs/GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes.md

 `func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) UnsetRedirectUrl()`

 UnsetRedirectUrl ensures that no value is present for RedirectUrl, not even an explicit nil
+### GetPaymentUrl

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetPaymentUrl() interface{}`

+GetPaymentUrl returns the PaymentUrl field if non-nil, zero value otherwise.

+### GetPaymentUrlOk

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetPaymentUrlOk() (*interface{}, bool)`

+GetPaymentUrlOk returns a tuple with the PaymentUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentUrl

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) SetPaymentUrl(v interface{})`

+SetPaymentUrl sets PaymentUrl field to given value.

+### HasPaymentUrl

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) HasPaymentUrl() bool`

+HasPaymentUrl returns a boolean if a field has been set.

+### SetPaymentUrlNil

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) SetPaymentUrlNil(b bool)`

+ SetPaymentUrlNil sets the value for PaymentUrl to be an explicit nil

+### UnsetPaymentUrl
+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) UnsetPaymentUrl()`

+UnsetPaymentUrl ensures that no value is present for PaymentUrl, not even an explicit nil
+### GetPaymentResponse

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetPaymentResponse() interface{}`

+GetPaymentResponse returns the PaymentResponse field if non-nil, zero value otherwise.

+### GetPaymentResponseOk

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetPaymentResponseOk() (*interface{}, bool)`

+GetPaymentResponseOk returns a tuple with the PaymentResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentResponse

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) SetPaymentResponse(v interface{})`

+SetPaymentResponse sets PaymentResponse field to given value.

+### HasPaymentResponse

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) HasPaymentResponse() bool`

+HasPaymentResponse returns a boolean if a field has been set.

+### SetPaymentResponseNil

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) SetPaymentResponseNil(b bool)`

+ SetPaymentResponseNil sets the value for PaymentResponse to be an explicit nil

+### UnsetPaymentResponse
+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) UnsetPaymentResponse()`

+UnsetPaymentResponse ensures that no value is present for PaymentResponse, not even an explicit nil
+### GetPaymentInstrument

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetPaymentInstrument() interface{}`

+GetPaymentInstrument returns the PaymentInstrument field if non-nil, zero value otherwise.

+### GetPaymentInstrumentOk

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetPaymentInstrumentOk() (*interface{}, bool)`

+GetPaymentInstrumentOk returns a tuple with the PaymentInstrument field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentInstrument

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) SetPaymentInstrument(v interface{})`

+SetPaymentInstrument sets PaymentInstrument field to given value.

+### HasPaymentInstrument

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) HasPaymentInstrument() bool`

+HasPaymentInstrument returns a boolean if a field has been set.

+### SetPaymentInstrumentNil

+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) SetPaymentInstrumentNil(b bool)`

+ SetPaymentInstrumentNil sets the value for PaymentInstrument to be an explicit nil

+### UnsetPaymentInstrument
+`func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) UnsetPaymentInstrument()`

+UnsetPaymentInstrument ensures that no value is present for PaymentInstrument, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETSatispayPaymentsSatispayPaymentId200ResponseDataAttributes) GetCreatedAt() interface{}`